RRR: Box office

-Legacy and impact
+Impact

 The popularity of RRR in the US has led to an increase of Telugu-language movies in Netflix's stateside catalogue as much as 105 of 2024 - the most among many Indian languages and the ninth overall; other movies in related languages like Malayalam and Tamil have also seen followed increases in inventory.
 The OTT release of RRR had a massive impact on its global reach and popularity.
 Upon streaming, the film quickly became the most popular non-English film worldwide, breaking records on platforms like Netflix and Zee5.
-Its Hindi version especially resonated with audiences, securing a spot in Netflix's top 5 films in the U.S. RRR trended in over 90 countries on streaming platforms, with more than 18 million watch hours globally.
+Its Hindi version especially resonated with audiences, securing a spot in Netflix's top 5 films in the US RRR trended in over 90 countries on streaming platforms, with more than 18 million watch hours globally.
 This digital success, coupled with global awards and critical acclaim, cemented RRR as a landmark in Indian cinema, showcasing the potential of Indian films on a worldwide stage.